Ma Hazo

 In Madagascar, sustainable coffee and cocoa production is being redefined through the integration of indigenous farming techniques, agroecology, and community-driven agroforestry practices.
 The project advances sustainable coffee and cocoa production by integrating indigenous farming techniques, alley cropping, and agroecology to improve soil health, conserve biodiversity, and enhance ecosystem services.
 Through agroforestry training programs, Malagasy farmer cooperatives are adopting regenerative practices, focusing on planting indigenous tree species alongside coffee and cocoa crops.
 This initiative enables cooperatives to implement community-led agroforestry models, driving biodiversity restoration, value chain enhancement, and economic sustainability.

-Diana, Amoron’i Mania.
-Vatovavy Fitovinany; Madagascar
+Diana, Amoron’i Mania, and Vatovavy Fitovinany, Madagascar

 Project Location: Diana, Amoron’i Mania.
 Vatovavy Fitovinany; Madagascar